Come and learn about the origins of spiritual exploration and what we call spiritual technologies.

 No one person could investigate all the mind-expanding techniques available.
 So we divided up the research.
 Afterward, we met to discuss, share, analyze our research findings.
 We began by identifying effective methods.
 We then used scientific methods to test them.
 We identified similarities between many systems.
 We used modern training theory to develop the most effective ways to training others.

 We discovered many similarities in their preparatory steps and learning benchmarks by comparing these ancient training methods.
-This enabled us to create a blended learning model.
-This model enables us to teach several processes simultaneously with the best learning outcomes.
+It enabled us to create a blended learning model.
+This model allows for us to teach several processes simultaneously with the best learning outcomes.
 This strategy is behind the origins of spiritual exploration.

 The result is the blended learning model of spiritual technologies.
 It’s important to realize that we did not change any of the methods.
 We just fit them together in a way, so they have the besting learning outcomes.
 This model enables people from any background to learn these tools of self-development.